candid82/joker/README.md

 ```
 The output format is as follows: `<filename>:<line>:<column>: <issue type>: <message>`, where `<issue type>` can be `Read error`, `Parse error`, `Parse warning` or `Exception`.

-### Valid Symbol (and Keyword) Characters

-The `--valid-letters` option specifies valid characters for symbol and keyword "letters", which are the non-special, non-digit characters that make up symbol names.

-While Clojure 1.10 allows, for example, em dashes in symbol names (which can lead to confusion), Joker does not; by default, it allows only Unicode letters (category L).
-E.g. `(def é "hey")` works as expected. `--valid-letters letters` specifies this explicitly.

-Earlier versions of Joker allowed any Unicode code points beyond MaxLatin1 (255, aka `0xff`) in addition to the ASCII letters (`[A-Z][a-z]`).
-This is more consistent with Clojure, in that it allows em dashes; e.g. `(def a–b "wow")`.
-Specify `--valid-letters unicode` for this behavior.

-Some developers prefer "strict ASCII".
-Joker supports this for symbol letters (though not for digits, which may be any Unicode digits) via `--valid-letters ascii`.

-On the other hand, `--valid-letters any` allows any character (not otherwise special, such as delimeters), including ASCII control characters.

-Note that `--valid-letters` affects only how symbols are parsed; `joker.core/symbol` is able to form a symbol from any string, regardless of content.

-Also note that, though most closely associated with linting, `--valid-letters` governs how symbols are parsed regardless of mode of operation (linting, running scripts, formatting, etc).

-Finally, the environment variable `JOKER_VALID_LETTERS` may be used to specify the default for `--valid-letters`.

 ### Integration with editors

 - Emacs: [flycheck syntax checker](https://github.com/candid82/flycheck-joker)